 If you’re looking to feed your sweet tooth, these Traverse City ice cream shops and restaurants are sure to fill your appetite…

 Moomers Homemade Ice Cream

-Scooping more than 160 flavors, Moomers Homemade Ice Cream gives fresh ice cream a whole new meaning.
+Scooping more than 160 flavors, Moomers Homemade Ice Cream shop in Traverse City gives fresh ice cream a whole new meaning.
 The shop is located on a family-operated dairy farm and serves traditional scoops in cones and more.
 At least 20 flavors are available every day, and the family can make any flavor of any menu item.
 You can even order ice cream cakes for special occasions.

 Grand Traverse Pie Company